dlakhiani/Conway-Game-of-Life/Readme.md

-how to run cgol:
+# How to run cgol:
-author: Dhruv Lakhiani (ID: 1085712)

 cgol (20 rows by 40 columns)
-compile: make cgol
+* compile: make cgol
-execute: ./cgol filename.seed (# of ticks)
+* execute: ./cgol filename.seed (# of ticks)

 dynCGOL
-compile: make dynCGOL
+* compile: make dynCGOL
-execute: ./dynCGOL filename.seed #OfTicks rows columns
+* execute: ./dynCGOL filename.seed #OfTicks rows columns

-assumptions:
+# Assumptions:
-  ticks are greater than 0, that is the ticks are positive and are integers. dimensions are lesser than 100, that is 1-99.
+* ticks are greater than 0, that is the ticks are positive and are integers.
+* dimensions are lesser than 100, that is 1-99.